 - Telecommunications accounts, such as mobile phone and Internet

-- Negative banking information, such as chequing and savings accounts closed “for cause,” due to money owing or fraud committed by the account holder, and bad cheques (also called non-sufficient funds or NSF cheques)
+- Negative banking information, such as chequeing and savings accounts closed “for cause,” due to money owing or fraud committed by the account holder, and bad cheques (also called non-sufficient funds or NSF cheques)

-- Public records, such as bankruptcy and legal judgments, and registered items, such as a lien on a car or house that allows the lender to seize it if you do not make payments
+- Public records, such as bankruptcy and legal judgements, and registered items, such as a lien on a car or house that allows the lender to seize it if you do not make payments

 - Debts sent to collection agencies

 - Inquiries from lenders and others who request your credit report